Save energy, earn money

 You can still participate in Power Response without a smart device.
 See your options below:

 1. Free Sensi for CARE/FERA customers: If you qualify for CARE/FERA, you may be eligible to receive a free Sensi thermometer to enroll in Power Response Smart Home.
-Please click here for more information.
+Please click here for more information and sign up directly here.

 2. Power Response Home: Save energy and earn money when you reduce your electricity usage manually.
 Enroll in Power Response Home today.